-Fig. 4.5: Viewing the Status of the Boot Device
+Fig. 4.5: Viewing the Status of the Operating System Device

-If one of the boot devices has a Status of OFFLINE, click the device to replace, select the new replacement device, and click Replace Disk to rebuild the boot mirror.
+If one of the operating system devices has a Status of OFFLINE, click the device to replace, select the new replacement device, and click Replace Disk to rebuild the boot mirror.